 - If you’re a leaseholder or you own your home through our shared ownership scheme, you’re responsible for your own boiler and appliances.
 You should use a Gas Safe registered engineer to fit, fix and service your appliances.
 You can find an engineer at GasSafeRegister.co.uk or call 0800 408 5500.

 - Check your radiators – if they’re cold at the bottom when they’re on, air may be trapped inside, so get in touch.

-- Follow this link for some top tips on keeping your home cosy in the winter months.
+- Follow this link for some tips to make your home cosy in the winter months.

 Reduce damp and condensation

 - Damp is often an issue during the colder months.
-To prevent warm air and steam entering colder rooms, close your kitchen and bathroom doors whilst cooking (using pan lids when boiling or steaming food) or showering and for 20 minutes after.
+To prevent warm air and steam entering colder rooms, close your kitchen and bathroom doors whilst cooking or showering and for 20 minutes after.